Receive Focus insights straight to your inbox

 From buildings that purify the city air to housing developments that generate more energy than they consume, smart buildings will be springing up all over the cities of the future.

-According to Andreas Koster from Garamantis, an interactive digital installation company, buildings of the future will have different sensors integrated in each room.
+According to Andreas Koster from Garamantis, an interactive digital installation company, buildings of the future will have different sensors integrated into each room.

 3. Virtual Reality site visits